-Southern Star is the parent company of Central, our only operating subsidiary and the sole source of our operating revenues and cash flows.
+Southern Star is the parent company of Central, our only subsidiary and the sole source of our operating revenues and cash flows.
 Central owns and operates an approximately 6,000 mile natural gas pipeline and associated natural gas storage facilities in the Midwestern United States.
 Central's primary markets are regulated local natural gas distribution companies, municipalities, intrastate pipelines, electric generation plants and industrial customers in Missouri, Kansas, Oklahoma, and parts of Colorado, Nebraska, Wyoming, and Texas.

 Central is an interstate natural gas pipeline engaged in the transportation and storage of natural gas.
 As such, Central's rates, facilities and services are regulated by the Federal Energy Regulatory Commission, or the FERC.
 Central's services are provided under both short-term and long-term contracts, subject to a FERC-accepted tariff which governs substantially all terms and conditions of service.
-The substantial majority of Central's business is conducted under long-term contracts ranging from one to 18 years.
-Total average remaining contract life on a volume-weighted basis at March 31, 2011 was approximately four years.
+The substantial majority of Central's business is conducted under long-term contracts ranging from one to 17 years.
+Total average remaining contract life on a volume-weighted basis at March 31, 2012 was approximately three years.

-On April 30, 2008, Central filed a general rate case under the FERC Docket No. RP08-350 which became effective November 1, 2008.
-A settlement resolving all issues related to this case was approved by the FERC and became final on June 1, 2009.
-The general rate proceeding increased Central's transportation, storage, and related rates, and also provided for changes to a number of the terms and conditions of customer service in Central's tariff.
-Pursuant to the terms of its settlement, Central is required to file a new rate case to be effective no later than December 1, 2013.
+On April 30, 2008, Central filed a general rate case under FERC Docket No. RP08-350, which became effective November 1, 2008.
+Under the terms of the uncontested settlement, which was approved by the FERC on June 1, 2009, Central is required to file a rate case to be effective no later than December 1, 2013.